1990 International Trans-Antarctica Expedition

 1990 International Trans-Antarctica Expedition was a 3,741 mi, 220-day expedition and the first-ever non-mechanized crossing of Antarctica.
 The six-member, international team was co-led by U.S. team member, Will Steger and French team member, Dr. Jean-Louis Étienne.
 The other team members were Victor Boyarsky (Soviet Union), Geoff Somers (Great Britain), Qin Dahe (China) and Keizo Funatsu (Japan).
 The expedition was operated in partnership with the Soviet Arctic and Antarctic Research Institute through a joint venture.
 Primary expedition sponsors were W. L. Gore and Associates and Union d'Assurances de Paris (UAP).

 The expedition's purpose was to bring international attention to the continent of Antarctica and the early signs of climate change.
 The expedition's goal was to advocate for an environmental protocol and continuation of the Antarctic Treaty that would open up for review in 1991.
 Following the expedition, the six team members visited their countries' leaders and lobbied for the environmental protocol and Antarctic mining ban that were currently under discussion as addenda to the Antarctic Treaty.

-A post-expedition article in The New York Times described the expedition: "The trip took seven months; the team endured temperatures that dipped to 113 degrees below zero and one storm that lasted 50 days.
+A post-expedition article in The New York Times described the expedition: "The trip took seven months; the team endured temperatures that dipped to 113 degrees [Fahrenheit] below zero and one storm that lasted 50 days.
 No one had ever tried a polar crossing of such length; it is unlikely anyone ever will again."